-This setting specifies the text of the inactivity warning message that the customer will receive before the agent's chat session will be closed automatically unless the agent resumes chatting.
+This setting specifies the text of the inactivity warning message that the customer will receive before her chat session will be closed automatically unless she resumes chatting.
 This message is sent at half the time of the specified inactivity timeout.
 For example, if the Customer Inactivity Timeout is set to 14 minutes, this warning message will be sent in 7 minutes.

 Inactivity timeout message

-This setting specifies the text of the message that the customer will receive after automatic closure of the agent's chat session upon expiration of the Customer Inactivity Timeout.
+This setting specifies the text of the message that the customer will receive after automatic closure of her chat session upon expiration of the Customer Inactivity Timeout.